freeCodeCamp/classroom/README.md

 #### Option 3 - [Local Docker Enviornment](docs/LOCAL-DOCKER-SET-UP.md)

+Need more help?
+Ran into issues?
+Check out this [guide](https://docs.google.com/document/d/1apfjzfIwDAfg6QQf2KD1E1aeD-KU7DEllwnH9Levq4A/edit) that walks you through all the steps of setting up the repository locally, without Docker.

 ### Styling a component

 We recommend styling components using our [design style guide](https://design-style-guide.freecodecamp.org/).